CSI-280/clubtwister/README.md

 The purpose of our site is to advertise animals like merchandise under the guise of getting them adopted Its three main features are:
-1. Display a list of pets available for adoption
+1. Display a list of pets available for adoption depending upon species
-2. Create a profile
+2. Be able to search for animals that are a certain color or other factors
-3. Be able to add certain pets to a pet wishlist
+3. Be able to display the information about one particular pet

 Instructions for how to set up and run our website on a local machine are as follows:
 1. Have a web browser such as Google Chrome installed on your device